ServeurpersoCom/omnivoice.cpp/docs/ARCHITECTURE.md

                           incrementally and synthesis starts as soon as the first sentence boundary is reached.
 With -o file.wav, stdin is read fully then synthesised in one shot.
+  --srt <path>            Dub an SRT: synth each cue into its time slot, write one
+                          timeline WAV ready to mux.
+Pairs with --ref-wav / --ref-rvq for a cloned voice.
+Per cue duration comes from the SRT.

 Optional:
   --format <fmt>          WAV output format: wav16, wav24, wav32 (default: wav16)